vsoch/gridtest/README.md

 added them yet because she doesn't think them overall useful.

  - support for system libraries (e.g., sys) or anything without a filename in site-packages

-## TODO:
- - tests for variables (float, list, grid types with min/max/by or count) func?
- - interface to visualize results and metrics